glowieframework/deploy/README.md

 }
 ```

 The method will receive the task name as the first parameter, and the exception as the second.
-This is called for errors in any task from the tasks file.
+This method is called for errors in any task from the tasks file.

 ## Running a deploy task